DapperLib/DapperAOT/src/Dapper.Advisor/readme.md

 ﻿# Dapper.Advisor

 This tool contains analyzers that offer guidance on Dapper usage; it is included as part of Dapper.AOT, but can also offer guidance in isolation.
-The tool requires up-to-date build-tools (we can consider trying to re-package things for older build-tools if feedback suggests this is a common thing).

 All feedback / questions / etc - see [DapperAOT](https://github.com/DapperLib/DapperAOT/).